vokouns/us-healthcare-spending/README.md

 We are focusing our research project on national health expenditures.
 We aim to find patterns in health care spending by a variety of funding sources and national demographics over the course of multiple years.

 # Finding Data
 We will use data provided by the Centers for Medicare & Medicaid Services on their data and research website: https://www.cms.gov/data-research/statistics-trends-and-reports/national-health-expenditure-data.
-Specifically, we are using national heath expediture data gathered by age and gender.
+Specifically, we are using national health expediture data gathered by age and gender.

 Source: Centers for Medicare and Medicaid Services, Office of the Actuary, National Health Statistics Group